Bayesian views of generalized additive modelling: Bayesian interpretations

-If we setup a penalty for some smooth term in our model, what are we really telling the model to do?
-We are, in some sense saying ``this is how we want this term to act''\textemdash we are specifying that observations which are close to each other in covariate space have similar values, the response varies smoothly and that the true function we seek to estimate is more likely to be smooth than wiggly (hence penalizing wigglyness).
-The Bayesian formulation allows us to be more explicit about these beliefs \citep[section 5.8]{wood2017generalized}.
-In general if we want to fit a model $y_{i}=s(x_{i})$ there is no unique solution unless some restriction is put on the form of $s$ \citep{watson1984smoothing}. \citealt{fahrmeir2010bayesian} expand on the idea of Bayesian \foreignlanguage{british}{regularisation} and its interpretation: techniques such as ridge regression, lasso, $L_{p}$ regularization, elastic net, etc are \textit{conditionally} Gaussian, in the sense they can be expressed as Gaussian priors with different variance specifications leading to rather different models.
+By using a smooth term for a given covariate in our model we are specifying that observations which are close to each other (in some sense) in covariate space have similar values, the response varies smoothly (according to some measure of smoothness) and that the true function we seek to estimate is more likely to be smooth than wiggly (hence penalizing wigglyness).
+The Bayesian formulation allows us to be more explicit about these beliefs \citep[section 5.8]{wood_generalized_2017-1}.
+In general if we want to fit a model $y_{i}=s(x_{i})$ there is no unique solution unless some restriction is put on the form of $s$ \citep{watson_smoothing_1984}.